ElevatorToNowhere/by_any_means_necessary/README.md

   - **Down** — drop through the floor and ride along at battery height.

   ## Running it locally
-  The game is a single file.
-Clone the repo and open `index.html` in a browser.
-No build step and no server.
+  The game is a single file, that needs to be downloaded manually.

+  To download the game, navigate to the green "Code" button above --> Click "Download ZIP" --> click on the downloaded Zip file to see its contents --> open the file `index.html` within, in a browser.

   ## Storage
   Top scores and the recorded winning run are kept in the browser's local storage, on that device only.
 Nothing is sent anywhere.
 While a winning run is stored, every round